Go to content

 • Alarms

-Deficiencies in safety systems may require immediate corrective action after purchase.
+Deficiencies in safety systems may require corrective action following acquisition and should be considered during technical due diligence.

 • Cargo holds or tanks